 Though the overall discussion revolved primarily around the impact and importance of access, the panel also shed light on other compelling issues.
-For instance, the panelists were in agreement that there is a clear distinction between small businesses and startup companies.
+For instance, Case argued that there is a clear distinction between small businesses and startup companies.
 Another fascinating exchange explored the acceptance of failure as a fundamental step in the nature of firm development.